benthurley82/chatr/README.md

 The angular CLI uses the command `ng serve` to run a build and start a webpack server that monitors for code changes.
 The build step is required to transpile the TypeScript into JavaScript.
 To avoid cross-domain issues in the browser the frontend project also acts as a proxy to the socket server.
 Using `npm start` calls `ng serve` but passes in the configuration to setup the proxy.

-Now the project should be running it can be accessed in the browser by naigating to http://localhost:4200/.
+Now the project should be running it can be accessed in the browser by navigating to http://localhost:4200/.